aidanlokeeffe/nicu_hrv_analysis/README.md

 # nicu_hrv_analysis
-The purpose of this repository is to showcase my research project in the analysis of heart rate variability of preterm neonates.
-This work began as an undergraduate level research project in the Fall of 2022, though finishing touches are ongoing.
-I have many thanks to give to Dr. Joshua Chang, a neurologist at UT Austin who provided me with data and guidance for this project.
+The purpose of this repository is to showcase my project in the analysis of heart rate variability in preterm neonates to predict sepsis.
+This work was academic in nature, but my intended audience consists of potential employers.

-The raw data are ECG time series for 7 preterm neonates, 3 of whom developed sepsis, the other 4 of whom had relatively uncomplicated stays and were close in post-gestational age to the infants who got sick.
-The files are too large to store in GitHub, so for now, I have resorted to housing them on an external harddrive.
-I may include some dummy data for the purpose of running the notebooks.
-Said notebooks are in this respository, with old notebooks stored in the folders called "11-3" and "11-26", and the ones I'm willing to show off in "notebooks".
-I also plan to have a nice write up done in LaTeX which clearly explains this project from the perspective of a data analyst.
+This project demonstrates:
+  1) Experience with key Python libraries used by data scientists, including pandas and matplotlib,
+  2) Experience with data cleaning, particularly the cleaning of physiological time series data, and
+  3) My ability to self teach an application area about which I knew nothing at the start.

+Currently, I am very nearly done with a write up about this project.
+Once it is complete, I will consider this respository presentable and will include in on my resume for employers to review.